xp44mm/Notebook/F#/Introducing Function Values.md

 ### Abstracting Control with Functions

-As a second example of how you can abstract control using functions, let’s consider the common pattern of timing the execution of an operation (measured in wall-clock time).
-First, let’s explore how to use `System.DateTime.Now` to get the wall-clock time:
+As a second example of how you can abstract control using functions, let's consider the common pattern of timing the execution of an operation (measured in wall-clock time).
+First, let's explore how to use `System.DateTime.Now` to get the wall-clock time:

 ```F#
 > open System;;